digitalmaas/serverless-plugin-browserifier/README.md

 const request = require('request');
 ...
 ```
-Even if you choose to manually prepare your packages with `package[include|exclude]`, you will still have to take care of that for each single function individually.
-Also, when using npm 3, you will have a hard time making sure all dependencies are in place due to tree flattening.
+Even if you choose to manually prepare your packages with `package[include|exclude]`, you will still have to take care of that for each single function individually, and manually.
+This is specially hard after `npm` 3, due to dependency tree flattening.

+Also, AWS Lambda has an account-wide [deployment package size limit](http://docs.aws.amazon.com/lambda/latest/dg/limits.html).

 Mind that [aws-sdk-js](https://github.com/aws/aws-sdk-js) now officially [supports browserify](https://github.com/aws/aws-sdk-js/issues/696).
 Read more about this in [on this article](https://rynop.wordpress.com/2016/11/01/aws-sdk-for-javascript-now-fully-componentized/).